mars0i/lescent/README.md

 ### Notes:

+Lescent is written using <a href="http://d3js.org">d3.js</a>, a Javascript library by Mike Bostock.
+There are a number of good books and web resources on d3.js that are available.

 "Wright-Fisher model" in this context doesn't imply that there are multiple alleles that are tracked; all that's required for generating a genealogical tree using a Wright-Fisher model is that reproductive success be random (with replacement) in discrete generations with fixed population size.

-Lescent is written using d3.js, a Javascript library.

 Internally, an individual in lescent stores all mutations that occurred  its ancestors.
 In that sense, lescent is more like an